 On the Permissions tab, select Read/Write for the admin accounts and No Access for the guest account, as shown in Figure 12.
 Do not click OK yet.

 Click the NFS Permissions tab and then click Create, as shown in Figure 13.

 Enter the Hostname or IP address of the ESXi host and click OK, as shown in Figure 14.
-Because I have four ESXi hosts and later add them to VMware vCenter, I entered an * for the IP address to allow all IP addresses in Webster’s Lab access.
+Because I have six ESXi hosts and later add them to VMware vCenter, I entered an * for the IP address to allow all IP addresses in Webster’s Lab access.

 Note: Synology Diskstation Manager grants NFS permissions on a per-host basis instead of a per-user basis because virtualization hosts access the NFS shares, not users.